What does an Addiction Counselor do? What is their role?

 The Associate Addictions Professional

-This person works at the lowest level of certification.
+This person works at the lowest level of certified addiction counselor.
 This professional should have one year of experience, or 2,000 hours of practice experience.
 If you are at this level, you are only required to hold a high school diploma or GED; you should also have 150 hours of clinical supervision in 12 core functions; 150 hours of education and training; 65 hours in counseling education and another 85 hours in addiction education.

 Your supervisor and three colleagues should provide evaluations of your work experience.
 You’re required to have six hours of ethics education and four hours of HIV/AIDS education.